dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.72:
+- choose transceiver (icom) type in the setup menu (Sat or TX only)
+- control the transceiver by right mouse click into one of the waterfalls

 Update V2.71:
 - SETUP menu: sometimes the contents was not loaded, this is fixed now.